lse-st445/lse-st445.github.io/index.md

 ------
 #### Week 4.
 [Creating and Managing Databases](https://github.com/lse-st445/lectures2019/blob/master/Week4/ST445_week4_Lecture.ipynb)

 We will return to database normalization, and how to implement this using good practice in a relational database manager, SQLite.
 We will cover how to structure data, verify data types, set conditions for data integrity, and perform complex queries to extract data from the database.
-We will also cover authentication and how to connect to local and remote databases.
-Finally, for a comparison, we will show a different (non-relational) database model through MongoDB, contrasting this to the relational paradigm.This week covers markup languages, content style sheets, and web protocols for publishing and transmitting data.
-Continuing from the material covered in the first week lab session, we will cover markup languages, including HTML, XML, and Markdown,

 *Readings*:
 *	Lake, Peter.  _Concise Guide to Databases: A Practical Introduction_.
 Springer, 2013.
 Chapters 4-5, Relational Databases and NoSQL databases.